To Facilitate Approval

 - Click on Reporting and Stewardship for information about reporting responsibilities for funded grants.

 : The above approval process is not required for grants and fellowships paid directly to the faculty member.
 However, you should notify your department chair, particularly if the grant/fellowship will include a leave or course reduction.
-Grants Office staff are available to advise you and to proofread proposal drafts.
+Grants Office staff are available to advise you on proposal strategies and to proofread proposal drafts.